cwi-swat/sle-rug/Readme.md

 3. The declared type computed questions should match the type of the expression.

 ### Eval
-The class that updates the values of the Value Environment of a questionnaire.
+The class that evaluates the values of the Value Environment of a questionnaire.

 ### Compile
 The class that compiles the questionnaire to an HTML file and it’s corresponding JavaScript file, that handles the actions of the HTML script.

-It was recommended to use a checkbox for the Boolean prompts (questions), but instead we used a select box, where the user can choose `Yes`, `No` or `-` (default).
+It was recommended to use a checkbox for the Boolean prompts (questions), however we decided to use a select box which we also saw in a given example.
+We preferred this look and it also gave an easy implementation of a default value.
+The user can choose `Yes`, `No` or `-` (default).
 Therefore the if or else statement does not pop up immediately.
 For that the happen the user should click on the `Submit (form name)` button.

 The `Submit (form name)` button executes the function refresh() implemented in the JavaScript file, which preform the functions setValues() and  popUpExpression() , which updates the values of the prompts and  showing the sections with the question of the if or else statements respectively.